mediasmart/site-product/product/index.md

 title       : Product
-subtitle    : Optimize your media investment and effectively reach mobile audiences in real time using display, video and native ads. permalink   : /product/
+subtitle    : Optimize your media investment and effectively reach mobile audiences in real time using display, video and native ads. description : Segment your campaigns using mobile specific variables, and different ad formats (display, native, video, audio).
+Run retargeting campaigns or target dynamic audiences.
+Create your own audiences and enrich them, either using mediasmart only or easily integrating with your very own DMP.
+Learn more now! permalink   : /product/
 ---